 See how good they fit onto the plastic ring lid?

-I knew that my kids would be constantly messing with this thing, so I did a little bit of a design alteration to prevent them from messing anything up.
+I knew that my kids would be constantly messing with the air conditioner buckets, so I did a little bit of a design alteration to prevent them from messing anything up.

 These particular fans have a little piece of metal that I suppose is meant to be a handle…I had to gently (one of the three broke when I bent it because I wasn’t being gentle enough) bend it upwards.

 Once the lid was done, so was the whole project, so I threw a gallon of frozen water in there and fired it right up.

 I have been super happy with how it turned out too!
 It’s very functional and I have already noticed a difference with the main house air conditioner kicking on far less than it did before…which was my goal.

-I made three because my cottage really isn’t that huge and I was able to strategically place them throughout the house to keep the cool air flowing through the hole home.
+I made three because my cottage really is not that huge, and I was able to strategically place them throughout the house to keep the cool air flowing through the entire home.

 If you don’t paint them, you could actually easily bust one of these out in less than a half hour…so don’t feel like you have to wait for the weekend to come to do one, honestly gathering the materials, and figuring out where to get everything was the hard part (half of which I’ve already done for you), so get right to it!